-Having friends and family subsidize one's travels may not be a possibility for everyone, but my friends' honeymoon idea got me thinking about novel ways to fund and save for travel.
+Having friends and family subsidize one's travels isn't a possibility for everyone, but my friends' honeymoon idea got me thinking about novel ways to fund and save for travel.
 With money as tight as ever, and travel expenses arguably down but definitely not out, all of us need to think about how to set aside the Benjamins that a big trip requires.
 Following are nine easy ways to save up money for your own vacation.

 1. Open a Dedicated Savings Account